THINGS TO DO IN DUBAI IN 3 OR 4 DAYS

 Oman – Start around 7 am

-Oman is also a trendy destination from Dubai.
+Oman is also a great day trip from Dubai.
 While I enjoyed my trip, I want to say, in all honesty, that getting from Dubai to Oman was really stressful.You might end up sitting on a bus (of course, you could do an independent tour as well), and you need to be patient (crossing borders is not difficult but time-consuming).
 If you are patient, then a day trip to Musandam-Oman is a great way to spend a day.

 Theme Parks – Start around 9 am